-Prerequisites: 4 credits in applied piano, concurrent enrollment in applied piano and permission of the instructor.
-(First semester-Odd years/one-half credit)

-A study of the literature and performance of repertoire for piano ensemble.
+Prerequisite: Permission of the instructor.
+(First semester-Odd years/one-half credit) A study of the literature and performance of repertoire for piano ensemble.
 Topics include music for one piano, four-hands, and two pianos.

 MUSE 262 Piano Ensemble II